Making THE Difference in the Fight Against Breast Cancer in Women of Color

 Working in public health in the capacity as a trainer has fueled and unlocked the passion to educate and inspire others.
 Stacey transitioned into the field of education and has spent her time the last 17 years as a Middle school science teacher, Secondary Coordinator of Instruction, Dean of Students, Principal and Director of Instruction.
 Stacey’s educational philosophy is to develop skills and increase knowledge of learners.
 This philosophy has served as a transition into educating the community regarding breast cancer awareness through the Surviving the Odds, Inc.

-Jennifer L. Murphy, is Co-Founder of Surviving the Odds, and inspiring philanthropist.
+Jennifer L. Murphy is the co-founder of Surviving the Odds and an inspiring philanthropist.
 She is currently working as Lead Medical Support Assistant at the Veterans Administration Hospital in Kansas City, Missouri.
 She received her Bachelors of Health Care Administration from University of Phoenix in 2015.
 With over 22 years in healthcare she has broad experiences in several sub-specialties including Women’s Health, Orthopedics and Mental Health.
-Jennifer’s love for the underserved is what drives her today.
+Jennifer’s love for the under-served is what drives her today.
 One of her favorite quotes from her late Grandmother, “No matter where you are or what you are doing, remember to let your light shine!”

 Stephanie Stewart has spent over 15 years as an educator of students in the inner city and currently a Middle School teacher in Kansas City, KS where the Hispanic community is over 51%.
 The school district services students from over 20 countries who experience trauma and disparity daily.
 As a product and a parent of students in the public school setting, I believe we have a responsibility to develop and enrich the lives of our youth through positive relationships that are inclusive of race, socio-economic status, gender, and religion.